Breeder's Next Litter Waitlist Form

 Puppy Vaccination Schedule

-As any seasoned dog breeder or veterinarian will emphasise, the first few months of a puppy’s life are critical in establishing a foundation for long-term health and well-being.
-One of the most essential components of a dog’s care during this period is adhering to a strict puppy vaccination schedule.
+Seasoned dog breeders and experienced veterinarians will agree, the first few months of a puppy’s life are crucial when it comes to their long-term health and wellness.
+This foundational period is heavily dependent on adhering to a strict puppy vaccination schedule.

 Understanding Immunity in Puppies